minjualgae/Freemotes/README.md

  	> input: ":pepel" + tab key press
  	> output: ":pepelaugh:"

+## Freemote Editor
+Converts all gifs in folder to 49x49 size using moviepy

 ## Download Link

 I used pyinstaller to convert the script into a .exe if anyone wants to try it directly